6 mins read

 5. Streamline Packaging: Reduce Costs and Damage

-Efficient, protective packaging is essential for holiday shipping, as it minimizes shipping costs and reduces the risk of damage—a crucial factor in keeping customers happy during the holidays.
+Efficient, protective packaging is essential for holiday shipping, as it minimizes shipping costs and reduces the risk of damage, a crucial factor in keeping customers satisfied during the holidays.

 6. Offer Flexible Delivery Options